ashokraj2011/GQL/README.md

 - **🔐 Authentication & Authorization**: Field and type-level access control
 - **📊 Pagination support**: Built-in pagination for large result sets
 - **📈 Analytics domain**: Support for aggregated data and business insights
+- **⏱️ Time Travel**: Query data as it existed at any point in time

 ## 🚀 Setup & Installation